| | |

 intellectually so sluggish that all wonder how they ever stumbled into the discoveries

+they made.
 The great principles

 (electricity, steam power, etc.), which many men in many years work out, apply and improve